 Skin Cancer in Arizona

-Arizona has some of the highest rates of skin cancer in the world.
-It is estimated by the American Cancer Society that Arizona will have approximately 1,400 new cases of melanoma in 2013.
+It is estimated by the American Cancer Society that Arizona will have over 1,800 new cases of melanoma this year.
 The number of nonmelanoma skin cancers such as basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) is much higher than melanoma incidence, but is difficult to estimate, as they are currently not reported to cancer registries.
-The Skin Cancer Institute has a special interest in the problem of skin cancer in our state.
 Between 1985 and 1998, the Arizona Cancer Center sponsored a skin cancer registry that identified cases of all types of skin cancer that occurred within the three southeastern counties of Arizona.
 This was the only such registry in the United States that tracked all types of skin cancers.
-These registry data suggest that Arizona has higher skin cancer rates than any other state in the U.S. To learn more, download: Skin Cancer in Arizona.
+These registry data suggest that Arizona has higher skin cancer rates than any other state in the U.S.

 Skin Cancer News

 Below are some interesting articles related to skin cancer.

 Reference: American Cancer Society.
 Cancer Facts & Figures 2015. acs_2015.pdf